-Poondu Pulikuzhambu is a tamarind based sour tamarind based curry, using shallots and garlic pods.
+Poondu Puli kuzhambu is a typical south Indian curry which is a spicy sweet tamarind based preparation using shallots and lots of garlic pods.

-This is a typical southindian recipe and every house has its own variation.
-I am happy to share, this recipe as it is one of our house favorite.
+This poondu puli kuzhambu is a typical south Indian recipe and every house has its own TWIST to it.
+I am happy to how we prepare in our family and it is one of our home favourite.

 Although north indian cusine do use tamarind in the form of chutney.
 If you don’t know about imli chutney or dates chutney, you should check it out !
 I love the taste of it and could eat it just like that.

 I would make it so often and it always come handy for tired days.